rboddupalli/JavaAngular/README.md

-Spring Boot Rest Api for CURD Applications in Backend\n Client Application is built in Angular 8
+Spring Boot Rest Api for CURD Applications in Backend <br/>
+Client Application is built in Angular 8 <br/>